 Meditation is a practice to bring deeper understanding of what we mean by mind or consciousness.
-Meditation allows us to notice how mind operates, is constantly active and engaged, operating on habituation.
-But meditation offers the opportunity to observe how things will quiet and settle if there is a way to learn how.
-So, it is learning how to identify and arrive in state of mind that is naturally present and innately aware.
-Through a gradual process we broaden our practices of calm abiding, skillful analytical insight, and compassionate wisdom.
+Meditation practice allows us to notice how mind operates, is constantly active and engaged, operating on habituation and offers the opportunity to observe how things will quiet and settle if there is another way to pay attention.

 Mindfulness is awareness and intuition of perception, sensation and conceptual thought.
 It is a nonjudgmental quality of mind which does not anticipate the future or reflect back on the past.
 It is a state of relaxed alert consciousness abiding in the present moment.

-We see clearly how much we have in common with others, in wanting happiness, and wanting to avoid suffering.
-And also how very often we are creatures of habit, caught in our own patterns, opinions, and views without being able to open up to let new perspectives and fresh awareness come in.
+We see clearly how much we have in common with others, in wanting happiness, wanting to avoid suffering and wishing to be treated with fairness.
+We may also note how often we are creatures of habit, caught in our own patterns, opinions and views without being able to open up to let new perspectives and fresh awareness come in.